sourcegraph/about/company/team/index.md

 - Account Executive
 - New York, New York (Currently in Boca Raton, FL)
 - [eli@sourcegraph.com](mailto:eli@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/eli-rothschild-b922824a/)
-- Eli was raised in Baltimore, MD, has been in New York City since 2007.
+- Eli was raised in Baltimore, MD, has been in New York City since 2007 (resided in 4 of the 5 boroughs), and recently joined the unofficial 6th borough of NYC, Boca Raton, FL.
 He has been in SaaS sales with early stage to high growth companies for a majority of his professional career.
 Prior to joining Sourcegraph, Eli was an Enterprise Account Executive at Segment, and previously at Mixpanel during similar stages of company growth.
-When not listening to the latest tech and business podcasts, Eli is a student of U.S and World history, enjoys playing chess, following his favorite sports teams, and traveling.
+When not listening to the latest tech and business podcasts, Eli is a student of U.S and World history, enjoys playing chess, following his favorite sports teams, and traveling with his wife.

 ## Josh Saunders